Sin-tel/PyCl-Convergence/README.md

 Run the Python script './PyCl-Convergence/ConwayCL-Final/main.py' in the terminal with: 'python main.py'

- * Spam the ENTER key to use default settings

  * Right Click to toggle pause

  * Click the scrollwheel or press 'R' key to restart/reseed world